saurabhprakash/flowable/README.md

   - Build the JAR file: ```./mvnw clean package```

 #### Some helpers:
+ - For install mvn on mac: "brew install maven"
  - For installing mvnw, run following command: ```mvn -N io.takari:maven:wrapper``` (More on mvnw can be read here: https://github.com/takari/maven-wrapper)

 #### Current Sample Requests: